Krish-Cha/World_News_App_Website/README.md

 # World_News_App_Website
-I'm very happy to successfully completed my project, a fully resposive World news app website using HTML,CSS and JavaScript.
+I'm very happy to successfully completed my project, a fully responsive World news app website using HTML,CSS and JavaScript.
 In this project, I used a news API for fatching the current news into this  website .